 Brad Stolbach, PhD, Director

 Licensed Clinical Psychologist Brad Stolbach, PhD is an Associate Professor of Pediatrics at UChicago Medicine (UCM).
 Dr. Stolbach directs the UCM REACT Program, a Community Treatment & Services Center in the National Child Traumatic Stress Network (NCTSN) established in 2016 for pediatric patients and families affected by community violence.
-He serves as the Clinical Director of Healing Hurt People – Chicago (HHP-C), a hospital-based violence intervention program that he co-directs with The Rev. Carol Reese of the John H. Stroger, Jr. Hospital of Cook County.
+Dr. Stolbach has spent over 25 years developing trauma-informed programs for children and families on Chicago’s South Side, including 18 years at La Rabida Children’s Hospital, where he established the Chicago Child Trauma Center in 2005.
+In 2013, Dr. Stolbach partnered with the Rev. Carol Reese, LCSW, Trauma Chaplain at Stroger Hospital of Cook County, to bring Drexel University’s trauma-informed hospital-based violence intervention model, Healing Hurt People to Chicago (HHPC).
+Within the NCTSN, he has served on the Steering Committee, as a technical advisor/partner for 4 Treatment & Services Adaptation Centers, including his current role with the Adelphi Complex Trauma Training Consortium, and on the NCTSN Anti-Racism Summit Initiative Faculty since 2020.
 Dr. Stolbach has devoted his career to ensuring that African American children, families, and communities in racially and economically segregated areas have access to services that promote trauma recovery.
-He has worked with traumatized children and families for over 30 years, including 18 years at La Rabida Children’s Hospital, where he co-founded and ran the Chicago Child Trauma Center.
-Since 2009, Dr. Stolbach has served as the Midwest region lead technical advisor in the NCTSN’s Complex Trauma Treatment Network.
 He has conducted research on complex trauma in urban African American children, links between poverty and trauma, and developmental trauma in the lives of youth affiliated with armed groups.
 Dr. Stolbach was the 2015 University of Chicago Medicine Urban Health Initiative Faculty Fellow, piloting Project FIRE (Fearless Initiative for Recovery & Empowerment), a program for youth injured by violence that combines glassblowing/glass arts education, mentoring, employment, and trauma psychoeducation.

 Seeba Anam, MD, REACT Clinic Co-Director